Representations of integers as sums of four polygonal numbers and partial theta functions: Introduction and statement of results

 The goal of this paper is to obtain formulas resembling \eqref{eqn:r2k} for the number of solutions

-Note that in \eqref{eqn:sum4squares} and \eqref{eqn:r2k}, we are counting solutions with $\ell_j\in\Z$, while the goal in this paper is to restrict to solutions with $\ell_j\in\N_0$.
+In \eqref{eqn:sum4squares} and \eqref{eqn:r2k}, we count solutions with $\ell_j\in\Z$, while in this paper we restrict to solutions with $\ell_j\in\N_0$.
 The reason for this restriction is the connection with regular polygons.
-Although the formula defining $p_m(\ell_j)$ is still well-defined for $\ell_j\in\Z$, their interpretation as the number of points in a regular $m$-gon with side lengths $\ell_j$ is lost when $\ell_j<0$ because side-lengths cannot be negative.
+Although the formula defining $p_m(\ell_j)$ is still well-defined for $\ell_j\in\Z$, their interpretation as the number of points in a regular $m$-gon with side lengths $\ell_j$ is lost if $\ell_j<0$ because side-lengths cannot be negative.
 For $m\in\{3,4\}$, the restriction $\ell_j\in\N_0$ does not lead to a fundamentally different question than taking $\ell_j\in\Z$.
 Indeed, using that $p_3(-\ell-1)=p_3(\ell)$, we obtain for $m=3$ a bijection between solutions with $\ell_j\geq 0$ and those with $\ell_j<0$.
 Similarly, since $p_4(-\ell)=p_4(\ell)$, we have for $m=4$ a bijection between solutions with $\ell_j\geq 0$ and those with $\ell_j\leq 0$.
-The case $\ell_j=0$ is double-counted, but formulas for solutions with $\ell_j=0$ may be obtained by taking $d\mapsto d-1$ and removing $\alpha_j$ in \eqref{eqn:genpolysum}.
+The case $\ell_j=0$ is double-counted, but formulas for solutions with $\ell_j=0$ may be obtained by taking $\kappa\mapsto \kappa-1$ and removing $\alpha_j$ in \eqref{eqn:genpolysum}.
 Thus for $m\in\{3,4\}$, finding the number of solutions to \eqref{eqn:genpolysum} with $\ell_j\in\N_0$ is equivalent to finding the number of solutions with $\ell_j\in\Z$, and we hence assume $m\geq 5$ throughout.
-To the best of our knowledge, in this case formulas like \eqref{eqn:r2k} for the number of solutions to \eqref{eqn:genpolysum} if $\fbm\bm{\ell}\in\N_0^d$ are not known.
-However, standard techniques yield formulas of this type for $\fbm\bm{\ell}\in\Z^d$.
+To the best of our knowledge, in this case formulas like \eqref{eqn:r2k} for the number of solutions to \eqref{eqn:genpolysum} if $\fbm\bm{\ell}\in\N_0^{\kappa}$ are not known.
+However, standard techniques yield formulas of this type for $\fbm\bm{\ell}\in\Z^{\kappa}$.
 Completing the square in \eqref{eqn:genpolysum}, solutions to \eqref{eqn:genpolysum} are in one-to-one correspondence with solutions to certain sums of squares with fixed congruence conditions.
 Using this relationship, one finds that studying

 is equivalent to evaluating $s_{r,M,\bm\alpha}^*(An+B)$ (for some appropriate $A$, $B$, $r$, and $M$), where

 The generating function ($q:=e^{2\pi i \tau}$ with $\tau\in\H:=\{\tau\in\C: \im{\tau}>0\}$)